Sivakajan-tech/azure-dev-environment/README.md

 - `environment`: The deployment environment (e.g., dev, prod).
 - `virtual_machine_size`: The size of the VM (e.g., Standard_B1s).

+Add your Subscription ID on the main.tf file.

 ### 3. Initialize Terraform
 Run the following command to initialize the Terraform configuration:
 ```bash